SubspaceNetwork/Python-Plugin-Loader/readme.md

 If there are changes you would like in this plugin, please [open an issue](https://github.com/gdude2002/Python-Plugin-Loader/issues/new) or make a pull request, instead of making your own fork.

 Take a look at the [wiki](https://github.com/gdude2002/Python-Plugin-Loader/wiki) for information.
+We also have [JavaDocs](http://cherry.gserv.me/docs/org.masteroftime.PyPluginLoader/).
+Sorry, the page titles are wrong right now.

 The Python Plugin Loader is a plugin loader for Bukkit to load Python plugins via Jython.